-The jump rope is great for all ages and there’s a reason why it is still popular with boxers and other professional athletes – it does wonders for cardiovascular fitness.
+The jump rope is one workout equipment great for all ages and there’s a reason why it is still popular with boxers and other professional athletes – it does wonders for cardiovascular fitness.
 Just a few short sessions each day will be enough to get the heart racing and help burn fat.

 Make sure to check surroundings though if doing this inside and stand back.
 If you do have space outside you could even consider getting a larger rope where the whole family can take part and turn it into a fun game.

 Even simple yoga routines can have mental and physical benefits on children.